 Ursula Wolf began her work as a German language lecturer at the University of Italian Switzerland in 2015, teaching German language at all levels.
-Currently she is deputy delegate of the Goethe-Institute Examination Centre at USI Lugano and a certified examiner for levels A1 to C1.
+Currently she is deputy delegate of the Goethe-Institute Examination Centre at USI Lugano and a certified examiner.

 After her studies of Romance and Slavic languages at the University of Salzburg and of theoretical and applied translation at the University Graz and teaching experiences in various schools and companies, she completed a course in Teaching German as a foreign language for adults.
 In 1997 she taught German as a foreign language at the Goethe-Institute in Moscow and subsequently moved on to teach German language for various educational institutions.

 From 2004 to 2013 she worked at the Professional University of Salzburg as a lecturer of Russian and Italian language for the departments of Business and Tourism, of Forest Products Technology & Timber Constructions and of Design and Product Management.